iClicker - Best Practices for Instructors

 - Set a registration deadline and provide customized resources

 - Set a deadline for when the student must "link" (or sync) their iClicker account with your LMS.
-That way, students will be able to get all setup before you start asking iClicker questions during class (and obtain the optimal amount of points).
-Include (in your syllabus or on hand-outs) in-depth instructions on how and what the students need to do to setup iClicker.
+That way, students will be able to get set up before you start asking iClicker questions during class (and obtain the optimal amount of points).
+Include (in your syllabus or on hand-outs) in-depth instructions on how and what the students need to do to set up iClicker.
 This article includes a syllabus template that you may download for your use.

-- Include explicit documentation on how to connect with Blackboard/Canvas (see Syllabus attachment below)
+- Include explicit documentation on how to connect with Canvas (see Syllabus attachment below).

-- Show iClicker column but do not include in overall score calculation until the end of the semester (option 1)
+- Show the iClicker column but do not include in the overall score calculation until the end of the semester (option 1)

 - Starter Kit for Instructors: https://reef-education.com/instructor-kits/